Hispanic Heroes of History: 5 Unsung Hombres

 Arturo Alfonso Schomburg was an Afro-Puerto Rican historian, writer, and activist as well as a collector of literature, art, and other African artifacts.
 In 1891, Schomburg moved to Harlem and joined the Revolutionary Committee of Puerto Rico.
 He and the organization fought for Puerto Rico and Cuba's independence from Spain.
 Schomburg coined the term "Afroborinqueño" to celebrate his heritage as a Latino of African descent.
 Though he worked several jobs, he found his niche in identifying artifacts that disproved the notion that people of African descent hadn’t made notable achievements across the span of history—and writing about his discoveries.
 Schomburg's first article, "Is Hayti Decadent?" appeared in a 1904 issue of The Unique Advertiser.

 In 1911, Schomburg established the Negro Society for Historical Research with John Howard Bruce to support the research efforts of African American, African, and Caribbean scholars.
 Schomburg was then appointed as the president of the American Negro Academy, which led to Schomburg co-editing the Encyclopedia of the Colored Race.
 Then in 1926, the New York Public Library purchased Schomburg's artifact collection to establish the Schomburg Collection of Negro Literature and Art at the 135th Street branch of the New York Public Library, of which Schomburg was the curator.
-Now the Schomburg Center for Research in Black Culture, it remains one of the most notable collections focused on the African diaspora to date.
+Now called the Schomburg Center for Research in Black Culture, it remains one of the most notable collections focused on the African diaspora to date.

 Related: Four-Year Colleges With African/Black Studies Programs